• RESEARCH PROGRAM

 • Prions

-This line of research includes the Reference Laboratory for Animal Prion Diseases of Catalonia (PRIOCAT) located in the High Biocontainment Unit of IRTA-CReSA.
-We carry out the diagnosis of the Transmissible Spongiform Encephalopathies (TSE) surveillance program on behalf of the Health and Agriculture, Livestock, Fisheries and Food Departments of the Catalan Government.
-In parallel, we develop a line of research into the neuropathology of TSEs.
+This line of research has the Reference Laboratory for Animal Prion Diseases of Catalonia (PRIOCAT) located in the High Biocontainment Unit of IRTA-CReSA.
+We carry out the diagnosis of the Transmissible Spongiform Encephalopathies (TSE) surveillance program on behalf of the Department of Agriculture, Livestock, Fisheries and Food and the Department of Health and, in parallel, we develop a line of research into the neuropathology of TSEs.
 We work in field studies as well as in animal models, especially transgenic mice, and we study the mechanisms of resistance to prions and the pathogenesis of idiopathic TSEs, with the ultimate goal of finding a treatment for these incurable neurodegenerative diseases.

 • Tuberculosis

 We deal with epidemiology, host-pathogen interaction, diagnosis and prevention of tuberculosis in different species.
-We also manage the Tuberculosis Surveillance program in domestic and wild animal species in Catalonia on behalf of the Department of Agriculture, Livestock, Fisheries and Food of the Catalan Government.
+We also manage the Tuberculosis Surveillance program in domestic and wild animal species in Catalonia on behalf of the Department of Agriculture, Livestock, Fisheries and Food.

 • Vector-borne viruses

-We study arboviral infections in vectors and animals to understand the emergence potential of arboviruses and improve their control.
-In this line, on behalf of Department of Agriculture, Livestock, Fisheries and Food of the Catalan Government, we also manage the surveillance program for West Nile virus infection in Catalonia and the surveillance of arbovirus infection in animals.
-In addition, we conduct surveillance of arbovirus infection in mosquitoes on behalf ot the Department of Health.
+We study arboviral infections in vectors and animals to understand the potential for arbovirus emergence and improve their control.
+In this line, commissioned by the Department of Agriculture, Livestock, Fisheries and Food, we also manage the surveillance program for West Nile virus infection in Catalonia and the surveillance of arbovirus infection in animals.
+In addition, we carry out surveillance of arbovirus infection in mosquitoes for the Department of Health.

 • Zoonotic coronaviruses